Coronavirus – FAQs on managing a safe return to work

 You need to pay for any employee representatives to have such training as is reasonable in the circumstances.
 It is not clear that any training would be required for the purposes of consulting over the current situation, or indeed if any is available.

-Consulting representatives can be easier and more effective than trying to consult employees directly, especially when consultation needs to happen remotely.
-If you are starting to prepare for reopening but not expecting an imminent return, now would be a good time to put in place a representative body.
+Consulting representatives can be easier and more effective than trying to consult employees directly, especially when consultation needs to happen remotely and you could consider putting in place a representative body.
 If you do not want to set up a representative body, or you are concerned about the time it might take to do so, you can consult employees directly.
 To do this effectively without being able to hold physical meetings, you would need to consider open “town hall” meetings using apps such as Zoom, or other online employee survey tools.

-You may wish to consider delaying implementing any return to work plan until you have consulted employees.
-Not only does this mitigate your legal risk, but it is also likely to flush out issues and prevent problems when it comes to putting your plans into practice.
+Consulting employees not only mitigates your legal risk, but is also likely to flush out issues and prevent problems when it comes to putting your plans into practice.

-Importantly, (until 1 July 2020 when flexible furlough starts to be allowed) employees who are on furlough are not allowed to do any “work” for the employer that furloughed them (although they can carry out training).
+Employees who are on furlough are not allowed to do any “work” for the employer that furloughed them and employees placed on flexible furlough must not do any work during the hours you record them on furlough (although they can carry out training).
 The HMRC furlough guidance states that HMRC will not regard the duties and activities of employee representatives as “work”, as long as the representatives do not provide services to or generate revenue for or on behalf of your organisation or a linked or associated organisation.
 There is an argument that acting as a health and safety representative is more likely to be considered work than acting as a representative for collective redundancies, although the HMRC guidance does not draw this distinction.

 What if we are accused of breaching the government workplace safety guidance?